rns/kollos-luif-doc/manual.md

 ##### Pruning the ASF

-#### Unambiguous Parse -- Traversing the AST
+#### Unambiguous Parse -- Walking the AST <a href="ast_walking"></a>

-If the parse is unambiguous, the ASF becomes the AST that makes the traverser's job much simpler.
-LUIF will build the AST and will call the travserser for its nodes in the given order.
+If the parse is unambiguous, the ASF becomes the AST that makes the application's job much simpler.
+LUIF will build the AST and will call the visitor function for its nodes in the given order.
 The application can use [context accessors](#context_accessors) to get the node data, distill the AST, and produce the parse value.

-[todo: specify AST format and call, e.g. `luif.ast.traverse(order, traverser)`]
+[todo: specify AST format and call, e.g. `luif.ast.walk(order, visitor)`]

 ### Actions and ASF's: How to Choose